PeachDoughnut/MMD-Roblox-Utility/README.md

 # MMD-Roblox-Utility

-"Ro-MDD" tools; a little collection of script utilities used to help import MMD animations to roblox.
+"Ro-MMD" tools; a little collection of script utilities used to help import MMD animations to roblox.

 The import process is hands-on and involves a lot of blender, but some scripts were made to assist in the process.
 Here is the code.
 I love rigs, rigging, and working with skinned meshes.
 Honestly, it's satisfying!